Are Great Pyrenees Good Family Dogs? (All You Need to Know) Skip to content

 Are Great Pyrenees Good with Families?

-So if you’ve ever asked yourself, are Great Pyrenees good family dogs, the answer is, “it depends.”
+Ask whether Great Pyrenees make good family dogs and the honest answer is “it depends.”

-If you have kids that are loud and rambunctious most of the time, you might want to pass on this dog and go with another breed.
-But if you live out in the country and have a small family, the Great Pyrenean Mountain dog might be a great family dog.
+If your kids are loud and bouncing off the walls most of the day, look at another breed.
+But if you’re out in the country with a small, settled family, the Great Pyrenean Mountain Dog can be a great match.

 Great Pyrenees Traits and Stats